Curling Steal Efficiency

 - Steal Defense Efficiency

-As this chapter progresses, we will learn about each statistic separately.
 While both statistics contain similar formulas, it is best if we learn them separately so we do not confuse ourselves.

-REMEMBER: Just like hammer and force efficiencies, steal efficiency and steal defense efficiency are both percentages.
+Just like hammer and force efficiencies, steal efficiency and steal defense efficiency are both percentages.

 The steal efficiency statistic reveals the frequency in which your team steals an end from your opponent.
 This statistic is calculated by adding up the total amount of times your team stole an end, and then dividing that by the amount of times your opponent had the hammer.
 This includes the ends that your opponent had the hammer but a blank end occurred.